-If you're ineligible for a Masters loan, the Professional and Career Development Loan (PCDL) could give your career the kick-start that it needs
+If you're ineligible for a postgraduate loan, a Professional and Career Development Loan (PCDL) could give your career the kick-start it needs

 What is a career development loan?

-Your programme must help with your career, but it doesn't have to lead to a qualification.
-It can be taken on a full- or part-time basis, but mustn't last any longer than two years (or three if it includes a work experience element).
+To be eligible for a PCDL, your course must help you get a job or make progress in your career, but it doesn't have to lead to a qualification.
+It should be no more than two years long, or three years if it includes a year of work experience.

 The PCDL therefore covers many: